chriskim511/pd2-Monopoly-ChrisKim-AnmolpreetKandola/log.md

 CK and AK: June 2, 2014:
-Decided to focus our final project on Monopoly
+Decided to focus our final project on Monopoly.
+We have decided to incorporate more features that require additional data structures, like Chance and Community, as well as the traditional property and Go To Jail spots.
+We also want to add other 'effect' spots on the board which will make the game more interesting and less monotonous.
+We also want to make a log of events so players can keep track of what they have, and what has happened.